Clementino: Napolimanicomio (2006-2008)

-On April 29, 2006 he released his first studio album, entitled Napolimanicomio, sung both in Italian and in Neapolitan, and in collaboration with renowned artists such as OneMic, Kiave, Francesco Paura, Spregiudicati, as well as various important local exponents such as Kapwan, Emcee O'Zi and Patto MC, achieving a moderate success and increasing his fame nationally.
+On 29 April 2006 he released his first studio album, entitled Napolimanicomio, sung both in Italian and in Neapolitan, and in collaboration with renowned artists such as OneMic, Kiave, Francesco Paura, Spregiudicati, as well as various important local exponents such as Kapwan, Emcee O'Zi and Patto MC, achieving a moderate success and increasing his fame nationally.

 After the release of his first album, Clementino embarked on a series of concerts that saw him sing on more than 200 dates throughout Italy.

 Videomind and I.E.N.A (2009-2011)

 In late 2009 he collaborated with DJ Tayone and the rapper Francesco Paura, creating the Videomind group, with which he released the album Afterparty in 2010, whose publication is anticipated by the single Is normal, with its video clip. second single, Music Therapy, and two further video clips (L'immenso e Peter Pan).

-On December 19, 2011 he released his second solo album, entitled I.E.N.A., acronym for "I and no one else".
-This name is given by the fact that the album is a collection of songs concerning only and only himself.
+On 19 December 2011 he released his second solo album, entitled I.E.N.A., acronym for "I and no one else".
+This name is given by the fact that the album is a collection of songs concerning him and only himself.
 The disc is anticipated by the music video of La mia musica, released just over a year earlier.
 The name Iena (or more frequently Iena White) also derives from the alter ego of Clementino, also chosen to indicate the analogy between himself and the animal, which "left the carcass of the opponents on the ground", as stated by him in an interview.